 But with new technology come challenges, too.
 There's a steep learning curve when it comes to learning to use and adapt to new technologies, they can be costly for businesses to implement, and there's the looming concern we all feel about some new tech: Will it steal our jobs?

 The short answer is no. Most new technologies will only serve to help customer-facing professionals to do their jobs more efficiently.
 These technologies might change your job, however, and that's where these predictions come in.
-Read this blog post to get my thoughts on the future of technology's role in customer service -- and how it will change your day-to-day work, as well as the trajectory of your career.
+Read this blog post to get my thoughts on the future of service technology -- and how it will change your day-to-day work, as well as the trajectory of your career.

 Eye contact is powerful, and customers, more and more, will look at non-video, real-time voice conversation as a thing of the past.
 Companies using video -- asynchronously, as "video voicemail" (e.g. Loom) or synchronously, as "video conference" (e.g. Zoom with video) -- are a generation ahead.